 Elsewhere, our innovative research into leisure and sport is providing vital economic insights:

-As well as traditional lectures, you’ll take part in small-group tutorials, enabling you to discuss and analyse both theory and practice through case studies, group presentations and open debate.
+As well as lectures, you';ll take part in small-group tutorials, enabling you to discuss and analyse both theory and practice through case studies, group presentations and open debate.

 Supporting your learning